bokw/8_Week_SQL_Challenge/Case study #1 - Danny's Diner/README.md

 |A          |curry, sushi          |
 |B          |sushi                 |

+Customer A purchased curry and sushi on the same day before they became a member, customer B - sushi.

 ### 8. What is the total items and amount spent for each member before they became a member?
 ```SQL
 SELECT